xwjdsh/manssh/README.md

 manssh is a command line tool for managing your ssh alias config easily, inspired by [storm](https://github.com/emre/storm) project, powered by Go.

+Note:<br/>
+This project is actually a simple glue project, the most complex and core parsing ssh config file logic implements by [ssh_config](https://github.com/kevinburke/ssh_config), I didn't do much.<br/>
+At first it was just a imitation of [storm](https://github.com/apache/storm), now it has become a little different.

 ![](https://raw.githubusercontent.com/xwjdsh/manssh/master/screenshot/manssh.gif)

 ## Feature